norcalli/neovim-plugin/README.md

 - `commands` same as input, but validated and normalized.
 - `events` same as input, but validated and normalized.
 - `use_defaults()` runs setup and applies all of the mappings, commands, and events.
-- `vim` a copy of the `neovim-plugin` module used by the plugin so that you can use the utility functions in it, like `apply_mappings()` and check its version.
+- `plugin` a copy of the `neovim-plugin` module used by the plugin so that you can use the utility functions in it, like `apply_mappings()` and check its version.
-  - TODO not sure on this naming.
-Could export all the functions flattened.

 ## Syntax